needle-mirror/com.unity.learn.iet-framework/Documentation~/framework-documentation.md

 Assigns a Material in the Target Slot and sets Material Property Path to "_Color" to check whether a user has changed the color of a material.

+**PackageInstalledCriterion**

+Checks whether a Unity Package Manager (UPM) package is installed in the project.

 **PlayModeStateCriterion**

 Checks which Play mode the Editor is in.
 It can be toggled between Playing or Not Playing.